 Induced Value Added

 Because of the spending of the employee working at Andrew’s Bootleg and the supply chain companies, $135,379 is supported in Value Added.
 This includes the $72,340 of Induced Labor Income, plus TOPI and OPI.
-This is the specific Value Added that is generated from household spending as a result of the economic activity generated by the Event.
+This is the specific Value Added that is generated from household spending as a result of the operations.

 Andrew’s Bootleg has a Direct Output of $1.5M.
 We know this because that’s what we modeled.
 Output is equal to Value Added plus Intermediate Inputs; it is the total value of production.
 Remember, it includes Value Added (and Value Added includes Labor Income).
 Output is also the basis for all other calculations in IMPLAN.
 Total production value or Output, includes unsold production and excludes sold inventory.
-If Andrew sells all of his vodka produced this year within the year and only sells vodka produced this year, his $1.5M of Direct Output will be equivalent to his 2021 revenue.
+If Andrew sells all of his vodka produced this year within the year (and only sells vodka produced this year with nothing coming from inventory when the whole operation was in his garage), his $1.5M of Direct Output will be equivalent to his 2021 revenue.

 Because of the business-to-business transactions resulting from local input purchases by Andrew’s Bootleg, $466,250 in Indirect Output is supported.
 Indirect Output represents all of the Output generated because of the Direct business to business spending.
 This figure includes the $230,160 in Indirect Value Added; and that Value Added then includes the $135,521 in Indirect Labor Income.